predict-idlab/GENDIS/gendis/docs/index.rst

 to achieve state-of-the-art results on a plethora of datasets.

-This repository contains an implementation of ``GENDIS``, an algorithm that searched for a set of shapelets in a genetic fashion.
+This repository contains an implementation of ``GENDIS``, an algorithm that searches for a set of shapelets in a genetic fashion.
 The algorithm is insensitive to its parameters (such as population size, crossover and mutation probability, …) and can quickly extract a small set of shapelets that is able to achieve predictive performances similar (or